chleef/shopping-cart/README.md

 ```
 python shopping_cart.py
 ```
-Then, follow the prompts and insert your chosen items, and decide if you want the
+Then, follow the prompts and insert your chosen items, and decide if you want the emailed receipt.